10up/Engineering-Best-Practices/_includes/markdown/Markup.md

 It is optimal to group multiple SVG icons that are likely to be used throughout certain templates or even the entire site (i.e. sprite).

-Combine them in to an `svg-defs.svg` file, and reference them within the template source with `<use>`.
+Combine them in to an `svg-defs.svg` file, embed the `svg-defs.svg` within the document, and reference them within the template source with `<use>`.
 The creation of this icon system should be automated.

 ### SVG embedded in HTML